AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 Step 1 - Start a Browser Session

-1. Go to app.assertionhub/user-jurney-recorder
+1. Go to app.assertionhub/user-journey-recorder

 User Journey Recorder Section 1